Concatenate Strings in Python [With Examples]

 Concatenate Strings Over Multiple Lines

-What if we have a few strings and we want to create a single string that spans across multiple lines?
+What if you have a few strings and want to create a single string that spans multiple lines?

 We can do that by separating the strings with the newline character ( \n ) instead of using a space character as we have done in the previous example: